Cosmetic products in a facility undergoing the required FDA registration.

 Before you even open your web browser, your first goal should be to gather every piece of information you’ll need.
 This preparation is the single best thing you can do to ensure a smooth process.
 Having all your details—from facility addresses to brand names—ready to go will prevent delays and help you avoid common submission errors.
 We’ll cover exactly what you need in the checklist below.
 Getting this right from the start saves you time and headaches, and it’s the first major step toward securing your facility’s compliant status with the FDA.

-Using the Cosmetics Direct Portal
+Getting Started with the Cosmetics Direct Portal

 The FDA requires electronic submissions for facility registration and product listing, and the tool you’ll use is the Cosmetics Direct portal.
 The agency strongly encourages everyone to use this platform, as it’s specifically designed to handle MoCRA requirements.
 This portal is an updated version of the previous system for voluntary registrations, now built to manage the new mandatory submissions.
 You’ll create an account, enter your facility and product information, and submit everything in one place.
 It’s a fairly intuitive system, but it’s important to familiarize yourself with the interface before you begin to ensure you’re entering data into the correct fields.
 This is your official channel for communicating registration details to the FDA.